-The public regulated use fire danger level is "Extreme" on lands protected by the Oregon Dept. of Forestry's Southwest Oregon District.
-The Industrial Fire Precaution Level is at Level 3 (three).
+The public regulated use fire danger level is "High" on lands protected by the Oregon Dept. of Forestry's Southwest Oregon District.
+The Industrial Fire Precaution Level is at Level 1 (one).

 The district protects 1.8 million acres of state, private, county, city and Bureau of Land Management forestlands in Jackson and Josephine counties.

 The Public Regulated Use restrictions include:

 - No debris burning in piles or in burn barrels.

 - No fireworks in forests or other wildland areas.
 Fireworks are also prohibited on all federal lands, and state and county campgrounds.

 - Exploding targets and tracer ammunition may not be used in forests or other wildland areas.

 - Smoking while traveling is allowed only inside of an enclosed vehicle.